RTB4FREE/rtb4free/README.md

 make html
 ```

 This will build HTML doc in the `rtb4free/docs/_build/html` directory.
+Open the `index.html` file to view the documentation on your local system.